groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/one-to-png.md

         - icon: "far fa-file-ONE"
           title: " About ONE File Format"
           content: |
-            File represented by .ONE extension are created by Microsoft OneNote application.
+            Files with .ONE extension are created by Microsoft OneNote application.
 OneNote lets you gather information using the application as if you are using your draftpad for taking notes.
 OneNote files can contain different elements that can be placed at non-fixed locations on document pages.
 These elements may contain text, digitized handwriting, and objects copied from other applications including images, drawings and multimedia (audio/video) clips.
-Microsoft now offers online version of OneNote as part of Office365 where Notes can be shared with other OneNote users over the internet.

           link: "https://docs.fileformat.com/note-taking/one/"

     format:
         # format loop
-        - icon: "far fa-file-PNG"
+        - icon: "far fa-image"
           title: " About PNG File Format"
           content: |
             PNG, Portable Network Graphics, refers to a type of raster image file format that use loseless compression.
 This file format was created as a replacement of Graphics Interchange Format (GIF) and has no copyright limitations.
 However, PNG file format does not support animations.
 PNG file format supports loseless image compression that makes it popular among its users.
 With the passage of time, PNG has evolved as one of the mostly used image file format.
-Almost all Operating Systems have support for opening PNG files.
-For example, Microsoft Windows viewer has the capability to open PNG files as the OS has by default the support available as part of installation.

           link: "https://docs.fileformat.com/image/png/"